Men’s Box Lacrosse League

 - “Box” lacrosse is a more flowing game

-- 45 minute games, two 21 minute running halves
+- 50 minute game slots, two 20 minute running halves

 - Music and scorekeeper at every game

-- 30 sec shot clocks displayed @ end of field
+- 30 sec shot clocks displayed at ends of field

 - All levels, teams & individuals welcome